 Please include the consent number in the email title.

-Flushing of pressure compensating drip irrigation (PCDI) lines should be conducted in a manner that does not result in discharges of flushed water off of the property or into surface water.
+Flushing of pressure compensating drip irrigation (PCDI) lines should be conducted in a manner that does not result in discharges of flushed water off the property or into surface water.

 Staged Upgrades to Wastewater Treatment Plant and Disposal Field